geudde/attic-chest/pages/13.reference/01.porden/docs.md

 That flows at once thro’ earth, and air, and sky,<br>
 One boundless flood of life, and love, and joy.”

-Fraudful he spoke, who deem'd securely chain' d,
+Fraudful he spoke, who deem’d securely chain’d,<br>
-His deepest cell the captive youth detain'd,
+His deepest cell the captive youth detain’d,<br>
-Nor thought, for one unknown, the bravest knight 3SO Thro' Europe's realms would dare the unequal tight;
+Nor thought, for one unknown, the bravest knight<br>
+Thro’ Europe’s realms would dare the unequal tight;<br>
-Or rashly should some chief the held demand,
+Or rashly should some chief the held demand,<br>
-What could Albruno fear from mortal hand?
+What could Albruno fear from mortal hand?<br>
-He only sought, by seeming good betray'd,
+He only sought, by seeming good betray’d,<br>
-From upper light to keep the hapless maid,
+From upper light to keep the hapless maid,<br>
-And hold her, when expir'd the fatal day,
+And hold her, when expir’d the fatal day,<br>
-Within his power an unresisting prey.
+Within his power an unresisting prey.@

 Maria, weeping, with her friend withdrew,
 Nor found the prospect brighten on her view;
-Fate seemed to draw a darker circle round, ^90
+Fate seemed to draw a darker circle round,
 Her Henry lost, herself more firmly bound —
 While Amiantha vainly strives to cheer
 Her drooping heart, and dry the frequent tear;
-Yet ever as the injur'd maid inclin'd
+Yet ever as the injur’d maid inclin’d
-In harsher hues to paint Albruno's mind,
+In harsher hues to paint Albruno’s mind,
 She on the portrait milder colouring laid,
-And gave it brighter tints and softer shade .
+And gave it brighter tints and softer shade.

 Where Albion lifts her chalky cliffs on high,
 The first faint crimson streak'd the eastern sky,